-UCORE-designated courses advance Scientific Literacy as appropriate to the designator, with a minimum of seven credit hours in UCORE-designated courses that include instruction and/or engagement with Scientific Literacy (see UCORE’s Curriculum webpages for more information).
-Inquiry in the Natural Sciences [BSCI][PSCI][SCI] courses are required to advance the Scientific Literacy Learning Goal.
-Scientific Literacy may be included in the senior capstone experience course [CAPS] as appropriate to the course and discipline.
+UCORE courses require students to demonstrate designator learning outcomes that advance WSU’s Scientific Literacy Learning Goal as appropriate to the designator, with a minimum of four credit hours in UCORE-designated courses that include instruction and/or engagement with Scientific Literacy (see the UCORE Curriculum Map (PDF) and UCORE Curriculum webpages).
+Students complete at least one Inquiry in the Biological Sciences course [BSCI] or Inquiry in the Physical Sciences course [PSCI], which advances Scientific Literacy, during the UCORE curriculum.
+At the senior-level, Scientific Literacy may be required in the senior capstone experience course [CAPS] as appropriate to the course and discipline.

 Current Evidence of Student Learning Related to Scientific Literacy

 Click on the heading for current evidence of student learning from key assessments associated with Scientific Literacy in the context of the UCORE curriculum:

 - Student Learning at the Senior-level: AY 2022-23 [CAPS] Assessment Results As reported in the AY 2022-23 [CAPS] Assessment Summary of Key Evidence for UCORE (PDF), assessment results indicated that 83% of students met or exceeded expectations at the graduating undergraduate level on the designator learning outcome associated with Information Literacy.
 Additionally, 84% of students met or exceeded expectations for Integrative Learning.
 In courses where instructors […]